mlarouche/ChronoTrigger-MSU1/README.txt

-Chrono Trigger MSU-1 hack
+Chrono Trigger MSU-1
-Version 1.0 (WIP)
+Version 1.0
 by DarkShock

-THIS IS A WORK IN PROGRESS !

 This hack adds CD quality audio to Chrono Trigger using the MSU-1 chip invented by byuu.

 The hack has been tested on bsnes-plus v073+1, higan 094 and SD2SNES.
 BSNES 070, 075 is NOT RECOMMENDED, use bsnes-plus v073.

+For those playing on SD2SNES, you need to exit to menu using L+R+Select+X shortcut in order to save your game.

 ================
 = Installation =